nickjanssen/nodebb-plugin-emailer-amazonses/README.md

 nodeBB plugin emailer of AmazonSES

-Add `config.json` for your AWS API key and SES server region.
+Add `emailer-amazonses-config.json` in `nodebb root directory`  for your AWS API key and SES server region.

 ```
 { "accessKeyId": "YOUR_AWS_API_ID",